Correct-by-Construction Design of Contextual Robotic Missions Using Contracts: Controller Orchestration

 \subsubsection{\textbf{Active Controllers}}

-In order to enable \CROME to orchestrate the reactions happening in the controllers, \NAME introduces the notion of \textit{active} and \textit{inactive} controllers by modifying the task and transition controllers.
-The controllers in \CROME are finite state machines, specifically Mealy machines, defined over a set of input and output propositions.
+\NAME introduces the notion of \textit{active} and \textit{inactive} controllers to modify task and transition controllers and facilitate their coordination.
+Controllers are finite state machines, specifically Mealy machines.
+Two new sets of atomic propositions are defined: